cogini/mix_systemd/README.md

 ],
 ```

-The "-" at the beginning makes the file optional, the system will start without them.
+The "-" at the beginning makes the file optional; the system will start without it.
 Later values override earlier values, so you can set defaults in the release which get
 overridden in the deployment or runtime environment.